 - What is Stormwater? - Information on what stormwater is and how the City of Kirkland manages stormwater issues.

-- Stormwater Master Plan - A 10-year plan that sets the priorities for the Stormwater Utility based on the need to protect and improve the health of stream and lakes in our community.
+- Surface Water Master Plan - A 10-year plan that sets the priorities for the Storm & Surface Water Division based on the need to protect and improve the health of stream and lakes in our community.

 - NPDES Stormwater Permit - Kirkland is required to have a National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Stormwater Permit under the federal Clean Water Act.

-- Stormwater Utility Rate - Information on how the stormwater utility fee is calculated.
+- Surface Water Management Fee - Information on how the surface water management fee is calculated.

-- Stormwater Grant Projects - Information about current and completed stormwater grant projects.
+- Stormwater Projects - Information about current and completed stormwater projects.